 What Is a Good Sell Through Rate?

-As can be seen, sell through rate also increases over time.
+As you can see, sell through rate also increases over time.
 That’s why a “good” sell through rate is variable.

-Some products have or need a lower days sales in inventory (DSI).
-They have to be sold fast, and they have less time to sit on the shelf and wait for a buyer.
+Some products have or need lower inventory days (DSI).
+They have to be sold fast and have less time to sit on the shelf and wait for a buyer.
 That puts them at a disadvantage from a sell through perspective.
 But, from a carrying cost perspective, waiting around for non-perishable items to sell can damage profits.